zeraphie/quest-board.io/README.md

 # Discord Calendar
-A calendar web app for discord for groups/planning/organisation
+A calendar web app for discord for groups/planning/organisation.
+Below is a list of what will be happening in each phase of this project.

 ## Phase 1
 - **Calendar**